ashleymills/ClickioConsentSDK-IOS/README.md

 ## Setup and Usage

 ### App Tracking Transparency Permission (ATT Permission)
-`Clickio SDK` supports [four distinct scenarios](#available-flows-examples) for handling `ATT permissions`.
+`Clickio SDK` supports [three distinct scenarios](#available-flows-examples) for handling `ATT permissions`.
 If your application collects user data and shares it with third parties for tracking purposes across apps and websites, you must:​

 1. Include the [`NSUserTrackingUsageDescription`](https://developer.apple.com/documentation/BundleResources/Information-Property-List/NSUserTrackingUsageDescription)  key in your app's `Info.plist` file.​